starxource/Starxource/README.md

 how do you center images

-don't sit next to me if i don't even know u or we haven't ever talked (unless it's in my name then idc) i am always offtab no matter what so use whispers or i won't see whgat you're saying ever
+don't sit next to me if i don't  know u or we haven't ever talked (unless it's in my name then idc) i am always offtab no matter what so use whispers or i won't see whgat you're saying ever